I spent decades watching media move people.

 Brain-centric Design is what happens when decades of watching media move markets meets the neuroscience of how learning actually works.

-Below it, we outsource that thinking and slowly lose the capacity to do it ourselves.
+we outsource that thinking and slowly lose the capacity to do it ourselves.

 I didn't invent that line.
 I was the first to name it.